-Williams College is a private, nonprofit school in a small town setting in Williamstown, Massachusetts.
-Williams was founded in 1793 and now enrolls around 1,987 students a year, including 1,962 undergrads.
+Williams College is a private, nonprofit school in the small town setting of Williamstown, Massachusetts.
+Williams was founded in 1793 and the school currently enrolls around 2,216 students a year, which includes 2,166 undergrad students.
 Williams provides housing for up to 2,020 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Williams students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Williams has many options for athletes.
 See them all and learn more about life at Williams on the Student Life page.

 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|